-Bob Goshen: From the Flatlands of Oklahoma to Four Million Frequent Flyer Miles.
+From the Flatlands of Oklahoma to Four Million Frequent Flyer Miles.

-By the time Bob was a senior, his family had upgraded to a 900 square foot home, and he had met the fifteen-year-old cheerleader Kay on the football field.
-They married four years later, and as of this writing have been together as a married couple for almost 45 years.
+By the time Bob was a senior, his family upgraded to a 900 square foot home, and he met the fifteen-year-old cheerleader Kay on the football field.
+They married four years later, and as of writing have been married for over 45 years.
 They have three grown children, Rob, Amy, and Ashlee, and four grandchildren.

 Bob walked onto the Oklahoma State University campus with a football scholarship.
 Over the summer however, the head coach was fired and the scholarship was withdrawn.
 Bob signed up for the easiest classes to get him through, including psychology, sociology, zoology, and prophetically, speech class.
 With over 300 students in the class, Bob would likely have been lost in the shuffle, had it not been for the fact that he was several years older than most of the students and caught the professor’s attention.
-Dr. Dale Stockton engaged Bob in conversation, and took him on a tour of the campus.
+Dr. Dale Stockton engaged Bob in conversation and took him on a tour of the campus.
 He told Bob of all the brilliant people housed within those walls who most likely would never achieve their real potential because of their inability to communicate well.
 Like all great mentors and coaches, Dr. Stockton captured the imagination of young Bob, and inspired him.
-Bob was home at last, and knew what direction he wanted to take.
+Bob was home at last and knew what direction he wanted to take.

 Meanwhile there were bills to pay.
 Kay groomed poodles to help out.
 The windows in the Nash Rambler leaked badly when it rained.
 Bob got a job selling typewriters.
 It was the early 70s.
 He learned about magnetic strip cards, the earliest precursors of the computer.
 These cards were used by banks to tally amounts of car loans.
 Bob created some 62 new programs using these magnetic strip cards and then sold them to automobile dealers and to 121 banking institutions in the states of Oklahoma and Texas.
 Bob’s company made a lot of money, and Bob bought his way into a position of considerable equity.
 There he learned another of life’s unpleasant lessons: success breeds envy.
 There was a blow-up, and Bob sold out and moved on.
 Years later Bob phrased it this way: “When you punish the producer, production will stop.”